maximehulliger/Brabra/readme.md

 DH2642 "Interaction Programming and the Dynamic Web" given in 2015-2016 at KTH.

 ###### Featuring:
-- Processing 3, Java 8, JavaFX and ready for Scala
+- Processing 3, Java 8, JavaFX
-- 3D interactive physic simulation
+- 3D dynamic physic simulation with ODE
 - Dynamic scene initialization from xml file and server
 - Starships shooting missiles
 - A GUI tool window
-- Image analysis for quad detection (bugged for now)
+- Image analysis for quad detection

 *For developers, see also the [readmeDev](dev/readmeDev.md), [todo](dev/todo.md) and [todoJavaFX](dev/todoJavaFX.md) files.*